 Bronze is an alloy of copper and tin.
 Bronze is a very hard metal and is the strongest of all the metal clays available.
 We offer many types of Bronze Clay.
-BRONZclay and FASTfire BRONZclay by Metal Adventures, Inc, Hadar Jacobson, Goldie and Aussie.
+BRONZclay and FASTfire BRONZclay by Metal Adventures, Inc, Hadar Jacobson, Goldie and our own brand, Aureus Bright Bronze Clay.
 The difference between BRONZclay and FASTfire BRONZclay is the firing time required, the shrinkage, and the color of the finished metal.
 Hadar Jacobson and Goldie Clay are powdered clays.
-Aussie Metal Clay is available in powder form or lump form.
 Powdered clays are distinctive in that the artist adds water to create the amount of clay wanted or necessary, with the powdered remainder having an extended shelf life.

 BRONZclay is fired according to the thickness of the finished piece.
 The thicker the clay, the slower the firing.
 The thinner the piece, the faster the firing.
 This version shrinks about 25% during firing and is a warm bronze color.

 Minimum Firing Time: 3 hours, 4 hours is average